 Dark, Brummie and Scouse

 One of the constant memories of childhood would be the black cab taking us from Lime Street to Anfield, the anticipation of how long the queue for the Kop would be and whether we would be starting long beyond the Kemyln Road.
-More often than not, we got into the Kop but my education was in that queue waiting to get into the ground.
+More often than not, we got into the Kop but the real added value was an education in that queue waiting to get into the ground.

 And boy did I have a new vocabulary.
 Back at school on a Monday and it was very typically a reprimand of “speak properly Kallicharan!”